Huey Lewis and the News (album): Reception

 Billboard states that producer Bill Schnee mastered the "clean, sparse rock" that every rock band was trying to achieve at the time by "skinning the uptempo, light rockers down to basic guitars and vocals."
-Stephen Thomas Erlewine, in a retrospective review for AllMusic, says the News turn out "hard-driving covers and originals in a workmanlike fashion" but their "debut suffers from an uneven selection of material."
+In a retrospective review for AllMusic, Stephen Thomas Erlewine says the News turn out "hard-driving covers and originals in a workmanlike fashion" but their "debut suffers from an uneven selection of material."

 Record World called the lead single "Some of My Lies Are True (Sooner or Later)" a "fun rocker" in which "the driving rhythm guitars buttress strong lead and harmony vocals."

 Track listing

 Singles

 "Some of My Lies Are True (Sooner or Later)" was written in San Francisco by the band and recorded in Los Angeles within three weeks, and the track was released as the album's first single.
 The song is about people betraying other people, including friends, old friends, and enemies.
 The B-side for the single was "Don't Ever Tell Me That You Love Me".
-The songs failed to chart, despite early support from the then-brand-new channel MTV.

 Videos were shot for both songs and were later included on the band's 1985 VHS compilation, Video Hits.
 In 1986, remixes of the songs were included as B-sides to the singles "Hip to Be Square" and "Stuck with You", respectively.

 A live recording of the song "Trouble in Paradise" was later included on the charity album We Are the World.